gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-06/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - #38: Update the `publish-ami` bash script to support an argument `--markdown-description-text` that allows adding arbitrary description text to the markdown text that's output as part of the AMIs that are found.
+  - #38: Update the `publish-ami` bash script to support an argument `--markdown-description-text` that allows adding arbitrary description text to the markdown text that&apos;s output as part of the AMIs that are found.

 </div>